-My childhood fantasies didn’t begin to grow into a recognizable form until 4 years ago on Christmas Eve.
-My dad and I were up on Long’s Peak in Rocky Mountain National Park on a hike.
+My childhood fantasies didn’t begin to grow into a recognizable form until four years ago on Christmas Eve.
+My dad and I were up on Longs Peak in Rocky Mountain National Park on a hike.
 We hoped to summit but had been turned back on the Boulder Field by an impending storm.
-Now, I know what you’re thinking: family hike to a 14,000-foot summit in winter conditions on christmas day?
+Now, I know what you’re thinking: family hike to a 14,000-foot summit in winter conditions on Christmas Day?
 Sounds like a family of serious alpine climbers.
 But, we really weren’t.
-I had a modicum of technical ability and was trying to drag my very-strong dad up a fairly snow-free path.
+I had a modicum of technical ability and was trying to drag my very strong dad up a fairly snow-free path.

 I had selected SummitClimb to support my climb, and they had proved wonderfully flexible with my need to come late.
 I ended up climbing with a personal Sherpa, because I planned to attempt Everest without oxygen and wanted someone knowledgeable and fit as a partner and a second set of eyes on my health.
 Given my inexperience at altitude I knew I might not be able to succeed without oxygen, especially on such a short timeline, but you don’t know unless you try.

-Given the shortness of the time my Sherpa, Lakpa Nuru, and I did one rotation up to advance base camp (ABC).
+Given the shortness of the time, my Sherpa, Lakpa Nuru, and I did one rotation up to Advanced Base Camp (ABC).
 After a few days there we took an acclimatization hike partway to the North Col. On the way back I developed a splitting headache and drank gallons of water back at ABC before it improved just enough to not require descent.
 That was the last headache I got.
-A few days later we slept at Camp 1 (North Col) and returned to ABC for a couple days rest before making a summit bid.
+A few days later we slept at Camp 1 (North Col) and returned to ABC for a couple days’ rest before making a summit bid.